Smart tags

 For example, you're organising a men's event and need a list of all the fathers aged between 30 and 45 who are not currently members of any small group but who all live in a certain geographic postcode area.
 It's simple with Smart Tags.

 Want to strengthen student integration by seeing a list of students who are either not yet in a small group or not serving?
 Again, this is simple with Smart Tags!
-Once a student does begin to serve on a team, they'll no longer be returned in the Tag results because they have ceased to satisfy the Tag conditions.
+Once a student begins to serve on a team, they'll no longer be returned in the Tag results because they have ceased to satisfy the Tag conditions.

 When do smart tags update, and how often?